• Subscribe

 One research project seeks to bring science one step closer to solving this cosmic mystery.

-Rachel Mandelbaum, with the help of advanced computing assets at Carnegie Mellon University, uses generative adversarial networks (GANs) to simulate galaxies warped by gravitational lensing.
+with the help of advanced computing assets at , uses generative adversarial networks (GANs) to simulate galaxies warped by gravitational lensing.

-Spinning up 3,840 computing cores in the Nvidia Titan X Pascal GPU at the McWilliams Center for Cosmology, her team trained the GANs on 16,000 images in just about an hour.
+Spinning up 3,840 computing cores in the at the , her team trained the GANs on 16,000 images in just about an hour.

 Gravitational lensing is a process by which mass bends light, an effect predicted by Albert Einstein’s theory of general relativity.
 The larger an object, the greater its gravitational field will be, and the greater its ability to bend light rays.